Lewis B. Williams Jr.

-Lewis B. Williams Jr. (September 13, 1833 – July 3, 1863) was a Confederate Colonel during the American Civil War.
+Lewis Burwell Williams Jr. (September 13, 1833 – July 3, 1863) was a Confederate Colonel during the American Civil War.
 He was killed during Pickett's Charge during the third day of the Battle of Gettysburg.

 Early life

 Born in Richmond, Virginia, he was the son of Lewis B. Williams Sr, a Virginian legislator who opposed secession.
 He graduated from the Virginia Military Institute in 1855.

 Civil War

 At the outbreak of the Civil War, he was elected a Captain in the 13th Virginia Regiment. he rose to the rank of colonel and commanded the 1st Virginia Infantry Regiment, also known as "The Old First".
 On May 5, 1862, at the Battle of Williamsburg, he was wounded and captured.
 After being exchanged a month later, he resumed command of the 1st Virginia, which was part of Brig.
 General James Kemper's Brigade of Pickett's Division in the Army of Northern Virginia.